 “He never shared the lyrics of his songs with me, I had to listen intently,” Ed said.
 “He knew the lyrics would scare me.
 Truth is he had a plan.
 He knew what he was going to do, that he was checking out.”

-When Ed drives, he loves to listen to Ben’s songs.
-However, Ed couldn’t bring himself to listen to his music.
+As Ed drives, he loves to listen to Ben’s music.
+But this wasn’t always the case.
+Until last November, Ed couldn’t bring himself to listen to Ben’s songs.

 "I hadn’t listened to my son's music in years because it just killed me, and now, I listen to it with fresh ears."